About Charity Bowl

 This year, chapter members of Sigma Nu suit up to play another fraternity chapter in the 29th annual Charity Bowl football game in Vaught-Hemingway Stadium.
 The event also features a sorority cheer competition prior to kickoff in addition to a homecoming style court at halftime.

 Every year, a victim of paralysis is chosen as the recipient to honor the memory of Chucky Mullins.
-This year our recipient is Ben Abercrombie, a football player at Harvard University who was injured making a tackle in his first collegiate football game.
+This year our recipient is Thomas Guest, a sophomore student at Mississippi State University who was injured last year in a four-wheeler accident.

 In recent years, Sigma Nu has also donated money to the Blair E. Batson Hospital for Children in Jackson, MS, the Manning Foundation, the William Magee Center for Wellness Education, and to different charitable organizations around the Oxford/Lafayette community.